 Although certainly not an all-inclusive list, the following bullet points identify matters you should be aware of when you need to file probate in Tulare County.

-- Tulare County requires use of the standard probate Judicial Council forms for probate proceedings.
+- Tulare County requires the use of the standard probate Judicial Council forms for probate proceedings.

 - All probate filings are processed in either Visalia or Porterville.